 Be kind to your hands with this herbal salt scrub

-Sometimes you just need to pamper your hard working hands.
+Sometimes you just need to pamper your hard-working hands.
 This warming, sugar scrub will soften your skin, exfoliate the dead skin, warm up your circulation, and relax your joints and fingers.
 It is an act of kindness toward yourself.
-And you can mix it up in just a couple minutes.
+And you can mix it up in just a couple of minutes.

 This recipe makes 1 cup of warming sugar scrub, enough for 2 4oz. jars or 4 2 oz. jars.
 Make one for yourself and another one or two to give away, without doubling the recipe.

 3 tbsp. calendula infused olive oil